-Natural drinking water sources in the US also have some fluoride in them, although the levels are much higher in some places than in others.
+Natural drinking water sources in the US also have some fluoride in them.
+Surface water sources (such as lakes and rivers) in the US have an average level of about 0.2 milligrams of fluoride per liter of water (mg/L), although levels can be much higher in some places than in others.

 Fluoride is not required in all drinking water sources in the United States, but the levels of fluoride in water are regulated by several government agencies.

-Starting in 1962, the United States Public Health Service (PHS) recommended that public water supplies contain between 0.7 and 1.2 milligrams of fluoride per liter (mg/L) of drinking water to help prevent tooth decay.
-This recommendation was updated in 2015 to a fluoride level of 0.7 mg/L, The change was made in part to account for the fact that people now get more fluoride from other sources (such as toothpaste) than in the past.
-(Natural drinking water sources in the US have an average fluoride level of about 0.2 mg/L, although in some places it can be much higher.)
+Starting in 1962, the United States Public Health Service (PHS) recommended that public water supplies contain between 0.7 and 1.2 mg/L of fluoride to help prevent tooth decay.
+This recommendation was updated in 2015 to a fluoride level of 0.7 mg/L. The change was made in part to account for the fact that people now get more fluoride from other sources (such as toothpaste) than in the past.

-The US Environmental Protection Agency (EPA) has set a maximum amount of fluoride allowable in drinking water of 4.0 mg/L. Long-term exposure to levels higher than this can cause a condition called skeletal fluorosis, in which fluoride builds up in the bones.
+The US Environmental Protection Agency (EPA) has set a drinking water standard, which is the maximum amount of fluoride allowable in public drinking water systems, of 4.0 mg/L. If someone is exposed to levels higher than this for a long time, it can cause a condition called skeletal fluorosis, in which fluoride builds up in the bones.
 This can eventually result in joint stiffness and pain, and can also lead to weak bones or fractures in older adults.

-The EPA has also set a secondary standard of no more than 2.0 mg/L to help protect children (under the age of 9) from dental fluorosis.
+The EPA has also set a secondary standard of no more than 2.0 mg/L to help protect younger children from dental fluorosis.
 In this condition, fluoride collects in developing teeth, preventing tooth enamel from forming normally.
-This can cause permanent staining or pitting of teeth.
-(The secondary standard is a guideline, as opposed to an enforceable regulation, but public water systems must tell their customers if the fluoride level goes above it.)
+This can cause permanent tooth staining or pitting.
+(This secondary standard is a guideline, as opposed to an enforceable regulation, but public water systems must tell their customers if the fluoride level goes above it.)